Flexible work is a powerful tool for employees

 - Read more about Managing Motivation vs. Burnout

 When not in the presence of our team and the physical work location, we may not feel that sense of camaraderie and collaboration, impacting motivation.
-Many of us are also struggling with feelings of grief; missing our social ties and being unable to engage in our usual routines and rituals that help define our sense of self and purpose in the world.
 Taking stock, finding gratitude, reassessing life-goals, and tying those goals to the work you do will help regain some sense of purpose and therefore motivation.
 Additionally, make sure you prioritize frequent connection with your teams and co-workers.

 The flip side of a lack of motivation is the inability to know when to stop working.
 The removal of the usual "clocks and walls" of the workplace make it difficult to identify when to stop working leading to burnout.
 This absence necessitates even more work-life thoughtfulness.
 Aim to work with intention for meaningful work, while still prioritizing your personal well-being by establishing thoughtful boundaries.